wbstr/vaadin-designxsd/README.md

 1. Create a property file like [this](http://xerces.apache.org/xml-commons/components/resolver/tips.html#properties)
 I found absolute path of the generated catalog.xml works only at "catalog" property.
 2. Browse property file at File > Settings > Schemas and DTDs > XML Catalog
+3. Exlude the claraxsd destination directory at Project Structure.
+By default it's in target, so it is excluded.

 After this step it's ready.
 Code completion, and validation should work while editing clara xml template.